-Taxes on Earnings
+Taxes on Income

 Current income tax expense or benefit is the amount of income taxes expected to be payable or receivable for the current year.
 Deferred income tax liabilities or assets are established for the expected future tax consequences resulting from the differences in financial reporting and tax bases of assets and liabilities.
+Future changes in tax regulation can have a material impact, including tax rate changes or the realization of deferred tax assets.
 A valuation allowance is provided if it is more likely than not that some or all of the deferred tax assets will not be realized.
+U.S. Tax Reform introduced a limitation of business interest deduction under IRC Section 163(j), which may be difficult to utilize without significant taxable income.
+Also, net operating loss carryforwards in jurisdictions with current losses provide uncertainty for realization.
 In addition, we provide reserves for uncertain tax positions when such tax positions do not meet the recognition thresholds or measurement standards prescribed by the authoritative guidance for accounting for income taxes.
+A portion of the U.S. general business tax credits for research outside of the financial statement line for research and development (R&D) have a small degree of uncertainty.
+A reasonable reserve is maintained on the uncertain portion until either the Internal Revenue Service chooses to audit, or the statute of limitation expires.
+A reserve for R&D is typical for companies who calculate and utilize this general business credit.
 Amounts for uncertain tax positions are adjusted in periods when new information becomes available or when positions are effectively settled.
 Interest and penalties related to uncertain tax positions are recognized as a component of income tax expense.